-Down the river's dim expanse Like some bold seer in a trance, Seeing all his own mischance -With a glassy countenance She looked to Camelot.
+And down the river's dim expanse

+Like some bold seer in a trance,

+Seeing all his own mischance With a glassy countenance

+Did she look to Camelot.

-And at the closing of the day She loosed the chain, and down she lay; The broad stream bore her far away, The Lady of Shalott.
+And at the closing of the day

+She loosed the chain, and down she lay;

+The broad stream bore her far away,

+The Lady of Shalott.

 Heard a carol, mournful, holy, Chanted loudly, chanted lowly, Till her blood was frozen slowly, And her eyes were darkened wholly, Turn'd to tower'd Camelot.
 For ere she reach'd upon the tide The first house by the water-side, Singing in her song she died, The Lady of Shalott.

 Under tower and balcony,

 By garden-wall and gallery,

 A gleaming shape she floated by,

 Dead-pale between the houses high,

 Silent into Camelot.

-And out upon the wharfs they came, Knight and Burgher, Lord and Dame, And round the prow they read her name, The Lady of Shalott.
+Out upon the wharfs they came,

+Knight and Burgher, Lord and Dame,

+And around the prow they read her name,

+The Lady of Shalott.

 Who is this?
 And what is here?

-And in the lighted palace near Died the sound of royal cheer; They crossed themselves for fear, The Knights at Camelot; But Lancelot mused a little space He said, "she has a lovely face; God in his mercy lend her grace, The Lady of Shalott But who hath seen her wave her hand?
-Or at the casement seen her stand?
-Or is she known in all the land, Visit Loreena Mckennitt page on MotoLyrics.com, to get more lyrics and videos.
+And in the lighted palace near

+Died the sound of royal cheer;

+And they crossed themselves for fear,

+All the Knights at Camelot;

+But Lancelot mused a little space

+He said, "she has a lovely face;

+God in his mercy lend her grace,

+The Lady of Shalott."

+Visit Loreena Mccennitt page on MotoLyrics.com, to get more lyrics and videos.